Debt-to-Income Ratio (DTI) Calculator

 Overview

-Use ToolYard's Debt-to-Income Ratio Calculator to measure both front-end DTI (housing only) and back-end DTI (all debts).
-Enter your income, mortgage or rent components (PI, taxes, insurance, HOA, PMI), and other monthly debts such as auto, student loans, and credit cards.
-You'll get clear percentages, a color-coded status, and a detailed breakdown.
+Use this DTI calculator to measure both front-end debt-to-income ratio (housing only) and back-end debt-to-income ratio (all debts), the two numbers lenders often check during mortgage approval.
+Enter your gross income, mortgage or rent components (principal and interest, taxes, insurance, HOA, PMI), and other monthly debts such as auto loans, student loans, credit cards, personal loans, or support payments.
+You will get clear percentages, a color-coded status, and a transparent breakdown.
 Planning ahead?
-Switch to Required Income to learn the monthly and annual income needed to hit a target ratio, or Max Housing to estimate a sustainable housing budget.
-A What-If slider lets you stress-test changes in income or debts.
-All calculations run in your browser for speed and privacy.
+Switch to Required Income to see the monthly and annual income needed to hit a target ratio, or Max Housing to estimate a sustainable housing budget.
+The What-If mode lets you test how changes in income or debt affect approval-style thresholds.
+Everything runs locally in your browser for speed and privacy.

 About